Guide

 Enhanced security

-The data packets are now encrypted at the protocol level and do not require VPN or any third party for a secure connection.
+The data packets are now encrypted at the protocol level and do not require a VPN or any third party for a secure connection.
 This makes it difficult for unauthorized parties to intercept and access the transmitted information.
-This version also added secure firmware updates, security logging and event notification, security profiles for authentication (key management for client-side certificates), and secure communication (TLS).
+OCPP 2.0.1 also added secure firmware updates, security logging and event notification, security profiles for authentication (key management for client-side certificates), and secure communication (TLS).

 Extended Smart Charging functionalities